DanKalinin/URLTransaction/README.md

 ## Usage

-Consider, we develop an application allowing to browse hotels in different countries and have the following REST API:
+Consider, we develop an application showing reviews of hotels in different countries and have the following REST API:

 * GET /hotels
 ```json